 SNAP recipients (mandatory or exempt) who voluntarily participate in SNAP E&T services must not be sanctioned for failing to cooperate with SNAP E&T requirements.

-Through a nightly automated interface, the Texas Health and Human Services Commission (HHSC) sends information to TWIST on newly certified or recertified SNAP recipients.
+Through a nightly automated interface, the Texas Health and Human Services Commission (HHSC) sends information to WorkInTexas.com on newly certified or recertified SNAP recipients.
 The nightly exchange of information allows:

 Boards in full-service counties to begin the SNAP E&T outreach process for mandatory work registrants; and